hiveeyes/arduino/generic/README.rst

 About
 *****

-A flexible software breadboard for sensor-, transceiver- and gateway-nodes transmitting telemetry data in multi-hop radio link environments.
+A flexible software breadboard for sensor-, relay-, and gateway-nodes, transmitting telemetry data in multi-hop radio link environments.
 It is a hybrid/unified single-file firmware `generic.ino`_, with an accompanying configuration settings header file, `config.h`_.